bao-project/bao-docs/source/development/contributing.rst

-The development of Bao projects' components uses the Github ecosystem for contributions, code review, bug reporting, discussion of ideas or any other community development or project management activities.
+The development of Bao projects' components uses the Github ecosystem for contributions, code review, bug reporting, discussion of ideas or any other community development, or project management activities.
 Therefore, every contributor should first create a Github account, if they do not have one already.

-If you plan to contribute a significant portion of code, such as a architecture or platform port, a new subsystem or feature, please consider creating a discussion thread, where the design and trade-offs can be first debate among the community and maintainers.
+If you plan to contribute a significant portion of code, such as an architecture or platform port, a new subsystem or feature, please consider creating a discussion thread, where the design and trade-offs can be first debated among the community and **maintainers**.

 We also recommend you to read our :ref:`licensing terms and the DCO claim <licensing>` before making any contribution.